 Prospective PhD students should apply either to the Cognitive Science PhD program or the Computer Science and Engineering program at UC San Diego.
 If you would like to work with Prof. Dow, make sure to mention him in your application.
 If you are currently a UCSD PhD student and you would like to get involved, feel free to join our lab meeting or reach out to Prof. Dow.

 Both masters and undergraduate students can participate in ProtoLab research through an independent study.
 Funding may be available on a part-time basis for certain projects that have a specific need.
-To learn more, reach out to project leaders or to Prof. Dow.
-Undergrads from any US university are welcome to apply for a summer internship position for the Research Experience for Undergraduates (REU) program by sending a CV to Prof. Dow.
+To learn more, reach out to the project leaders.